Fehmi Lladrovci: Kosovo War

-Following his return to Kosovo, Fehmi Lladrovci and his wife were stationed at the military point in the village of Rezallë, near Skënderaj.
+Following his return to Kosovo, Lladrovci and his wife were stationed at the military point in the village of Rezallë, near Skënderaj.
 They later moved to Abri, joining forces with other KLA units.
 As the KLA expanded and consolidated its operations, Lladrovci and his comrades established a new base at the Baicë Tunnel near Elshan.

 In May 1998, Lladrovci played a crucial role in capturing the Llapushnik Gorge, a strategically important location.
 The operation was marked by intense fighting, during which several KLA fighters, including Besim Halilaj, were killed.
 It ended in the Kosovo Liberation Army being victorious against Serbian forces.

 Lladrovci's leadership was further highlighted in an interview he gave to the BBC May 1998, where he articulated the political philosophy of the KLA.
 Responding to accusations of terrorism by Serbian authorities, Lladrovci challenged them to provide evidence of any acts of terrorism committed by the KLA, contrasting this with the widespread atrocities perpetrated by Serbian forces against Kosovar Albanians.

 In June 1998, Lladrovci and his unit were deployed to Shkabaj, where they established and fortified multiple KLA positions across the region.
 These units, referred to as "Shkaba"(Eagle), were strategically placed to cover various territories, including Çikatovë, Gllanasellë, and Gradicë.

 On June 10, 1998, Lladrovci, along with key KLA members, successfully sabotaged the railway line between Fushë-Kosovë and Pejë, disrupting Serbian military logistics.
-By late June, at the request of Mensur Kasumi, the KLA commander of the Shala Zone, Fehmi Lladrovci, along with 12 of his closest comrades, went to assist in consolidating the ranks in that area.
+By late June, at the request of Mensur Kasumi, the KLA commander of the Shala Zone, Lladrovci, along with 12 of his closest comrades, went to assist in consolidating the ranks in that area.

 The Battle of Hade, fought on June 30, 1998, was one of the significant engagements under Lladrovci's command.
 The KLA, armed with heavy weaponry, managed to inflict substantial damage on Serbian forces, despite suffering casualties.